linkedin/shiv/docs/index.rst

 .. note::
     "Conventional" zipapps don't include any dependencies, which is what sets shiv apart from the stdlib zipapp module.

-shiv accepts only a few command line parameters of its own, `described here <cli-reference>`_, and any unprocessed parameters are delegated to ``pip install``.
+shiv accepts only a few command line parameters of its own, `described here <cli-reference.html>`_, and any unprocessed parameters are delegated to ``pip install``.
 This allows users to fully leverage all the functionality that pip provides.

 For example, if you wanted to create an executable for ``flake8``, you'd specify the required